-The Company will count abstentions for purposes of determining both (i) the presence or absence of a quorum for the transaction of business, and (ii) the total number of votes cast with respect to a proposal (other than the election of directors and the frequency of an advisory vote on the compensation paid to our named executive officers).
+The Company will count abstentions for purposes of determining both (i) the presence or absence of a quorum for the transaction of business, and (ii) the total number of votes cast with respect to a proposal (other than the election of directors).
 Broker non-votes will be counted for purposes of determining the presence or absence of a quorum for the transaction of business.
 Broker non-votes will not be counted for purposes of determining the number of votes cast with respect to a proposal.

 Generally, broker non-votes occur when shares held by a broker, bank, or other nominee in "street name" for a beneficial owner are not voted with respect to a particular proposal because the broker, bank, or other nominee (i) has not received voting instructions from the beneficial owner and (ii) lacks discretionary voting power to vote those shares with respect to that particular proposal.
 A broker is entitled to vote shares held for a beneficial owner on "routine" matters, such as the ratification of the appointment of KPMG LLP as our independent registered public accounting firm (Proposal Two), without instructions from the beneficial owner of those shares.
-On the other hand, absent instructions from the beneficial owner of such shares, a broker is not entitled to vote shares held for a beneficial owner on certain "non-routine" matters, such as the election of our directors (Proposal One), the advisory vote on the compensation paid to our named executive officers (Proposal Four).
-If you hold your shares in street name, it is critical that you cast your vote if you want it to count in the election of directors (Proposal One), the advisory vote on the compensation paid to our named executive officers (Proposal Four).
+On the other hand, absent instructions from the beneficial owner of such shares, a broker is not entitled to vote shares held for a beneficial owner on certain "non-routine" matters, such as the election of our directors (Proposal One).
+If you hold your shares in street name, it is critical that you cast your vote if you want it to count in the election of directors (Proposal One).

-For Proposal One (election of directors) and Proposal Four (the advisory vote on the frequency of the vote on the compensation paid to our named executive officers), which require a plurality of the votes cast, abstentions and broker non-votes are not considered votes cast and will have no effect on the outcome of the vote on these proposals.
-For Proposal Two (the ratification of the appointment of the independent registered public accounting firm) and Proposal Three (the advisory vote on the compensation paid to our named executive officers), which require the affirmative approval of a majority of the votes present or represented and entitled to vote, broker non-votes will have no effect on the number of votes cast, but abstentions will have the same effect as a vote against Proposal Two and Proposal Three because they will be counted as a vote cast with respect to the proposals but not counted as a vote for the proposals.
+For Proposal One (election of directors) which requires a plurality of the votes cast, abstentions and broker non-votes are not considered votes cast and will have no effect on the outcome of the vote on these proposals.
+For Proposal Two (the ratification of the appointment of the independent registered public accounting firm) which requires the affirmative approval of a majority of the votes present or represented and entitled to vote, broker non-votes will have no effect on the number of votes cast, but abstentions will have the same effect as a vote against Proposal Two because they will be counted as a vote cast with respect to the proposals but not counted as a vote for the proposals.

-Voting Results

-We will announce preliminary voting results at the annual meeting.
+Voting Results We will announce preliminary voting results at the annual meeting.
 We will report final results in a Form 8-K report filed with the SEC.